IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 The script will generate a Key Protect instance and create a key that will be used to encrypt the block storage.

+## Certificate Manager instance
+The VSIs that will be created for CockroachDB will each a certificate created that is used to securely communicate with each node, in addition a certificate is created for the root user as well as an application user called "maxroach".
+These certificates are stored securely in Certificate Manager where you get a central view of the certificates that you are using.
+You can manage your certificates in the following ways:

+- Get notified before your certificates expire to ensure that you renew them on time
+- Use notifications to trigger automated certificate renewal
+- View the types of certificates across your deployments and ensure that they meet organization policies
+- Find certificates that need replacing when new compliance or security requirements are issued
+- Set controls on who can access and manage your certificates
+- Order new public certificates

+The script will generate a Certificate Manager instance and import all the keys used for communicating with the cockroach nodes.

 ## Build the environment in the IBM Cloud using a prepared shell script and template configuration

 - Review the [behind the scenes](https://github.ibm.com/dimitri-prosper/snowball#behind-the-scenes) to understand what the build script can do.